I am an neuroscientist, an educationalist and a scholar with a proven track record in:

-• History of neuroscience and neurology
+History of neurology and neuroscience

 I was born in Canelli, Italy, in 1988 and I have been studying and doing research in Milan, Zurich and London.